Student Transfer Process (English)

 - Parents/guardians of students who reside within the geographic boundaries of one district may, for a variety of reasons, desire to enroll their child in a school in another district.

-- The Board may enter into an agreement with any other school district, for a term not to exceed five school years, for the Inter-district attendance of students who are residents of the districts.
+- The Board may enter into an agreement with any other school district for the Inter-district attendance of students who are residents of other districts.
 (Ed.
 Code 46600; BP/AR 5117: Interdistrict Attendance)

 - The agreement shall specify the terms and conditions under which Interdistrict attendance shall be permitted or denied.
 It also may contain standards agreed to by both districts for reapplication and/or revocation of the student's permit.
 (Education Code 46600)